 Commitments that turn into concrete actions have been made, among others, by all the countries around the Baltic Sea.
 “We have really been able to get a wide range of stakeholders to act together”, Anna Kotsalo-Mustonen says.

-From summits to the everyday life at a farm
+From summits of to the everyday life at a farm

 Baltic Sea Action Group has twice organized a Baltic Sea Action Summit, latest in St. Petersburg in spring 2013.
 "Our advancements could be clearly stated in St. Petersburg.
 For example Russian Prime Minister Medvedev promised that the problems at the hazardous waste site of Krasny Bor will finally be addressed.
 This is an issue that no one has been able to influence earlier."